 Marie Curie Postdoc Fellowship stands out as a widely sought-after grant offered to emerging researchers following the completion of their PhD.
-Within the framework of the Marie Skłodowska-Curie Actions (MSCA), a funding program of the European Union (EU), diverse postdoctoral grants are available.
-These grants support researchers at various career stages, encompassing PhD students through initiatives like the Marie Curie PhD Scholarship, as well as postdoctoral researchers through fellowship opportunities.
+Within the framework of the Marie Skłodowska-Curie Actions (MSCA), i.e., a funding program of the European Union (EU), diverse grants are available.
+These grants support researchers at various career stages, encompassing PhD students through initiatives like the Marie Curie PhD Scholarship and early-stage researchers through the Marie Curie postdoc fellowship opportunities.
 Funded by the European Commission, the MSCA operates under the Horizon 2020 program, the predecessor to Horizon Europe, the current EU research and innovation program.

 Countries Covered

-MSCA Postdoctoral Fellowships are open to researchers from all over the world.
-The program encourages international and intersectoral mobility, promoting collaboration between academia, industry, and other sectors.
-Researchers can apply for fellowships to carry out projects in EU Member States or Associated Countries.
+Marie Curie Fellowship is open to researchers worldwide, offering an excellent opportunity to advance their careers.
+The program encourages international, interdisciplinary, and intersectoral mobility, enabling researchers to gain experience in different countries, sectors, and disciplines.
+It promotes collaboration between academia, industry, and other non-academic sectors, ensuring researchers develop diverse skills and contribute to cutting-edge innovation.
+Eligible candidates can apply for fellowships to carry out projects in EU Member States or Associated Countries.

 Stipend for Postdoc Researchers